notion-enhancer/notion-enhancer/UPDATING.md

 these options and more have been moved to the graphical menu, which can be opened from the tray or with `CMD/CTRL+E` (while the notion app is focused).

+## installing

+just follow the normal [installation steps](README.md#installation) (starting from step 2, you should already have node.js installed). don't worry about running `cleaner.py`, the new version will detect and overwrite the old for you.